-Her disappearance sparked an extensive manhunt, with over 1,000 police officers and 15,000 volunteers searching for the author, as well as newspaper adverts urging any members of the public with information to come forward.
+Her disappearance sparked an extensive manhunt, with over 1,000 police officers and 15,000 volunteers searching for the author, as well as newspaper advertisements urging any members of the public with information to come forward.

 What really happened will always remain a mystery, but we can assume that Agatha Christie would have been very depressed after learning of her husband infidelity.
 She might even have contemplated suicide.
 In her bittersweet semi-autobiographical novel 'Unfinished Portrait' (1934) her alter ego, Celia, made a suicide attempt.
 "She admitted that it had been very wicked of her to try," Christie wrote.

 Then, almost 90 years later, on July 25, 2016, the then (also) 36-year-old actress Honeysuckle Weeks disappeared.
-She was last seen driving her car 14 miles away from Chichester where she lived.
+She was last seen driving her car 14 miles away from Chichester, where she lived.
 Sussex Police said they were concerned for her welfare, as it was so unlike her not to get in touch.
 She had recently told family and friends she was feeling anxious.

 On July 29, Honeysuckle Weeks was found 'safe and sound' after a relative, living in London, contacted the police.

-"I had to have counselling", she confessed openly two years later.
+"I had to have counseling," she confessed openly two years later.
 "And I am still having it.
 It was not a good time for me, but unless you talk about it, you are only repressing yourself again, aren’t you, and that cannot be healthy.
 I don’t mind you mentioning that time.
 It was part of me, and, well, there we are."

 No comments: